ENVT5504 GIS and the Built Environment

 - Students are able to (1) demonstrate an understanding of how GIS can be applied to understanding patterns and processes shaping the built environments; (2) appreciate the policy relevance of GIS applications for assessing the built environment; and (3) design and implement an analytical strategy for a complex policy-relevant problem in the built environment.

-- Typically this unit is assessed in the following ways: (1) four laboratory exercises submitted as a laboratory portfolio (60 per cent) and (2) a research report (40 per cent).
+- Indicative assessments in this unit are as follows: (1) A series of laboratory exercises submitted as a laboratory portfolio and (2) A research report.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.